Kevin McQuay: Big Kev's Ltd

 From 2001 to 2002, McQuay hit his peak as an advertiser, appearing on commercials promoting Big Kev's range of cleaning products for the kitchen and laundry.
 He appeared on television commercials wearing a big blue shirt with an Australian flag design, aiming to promote the fact that Big Kev's products were 100% Australian-owned and not run by overseas companies.
 At one point, he hosted a half-hour low-budget variety show on late-night television.
 In August 2001, McQuay floated his company, Big Kev's Ltd, on the Australian Stock Exchange.
 The company initially did well, but it eventually ran into major financial problems.
 In November 2004, McQuay resigned from the position of chairman of Big Kev's Ltd, deciding to cut his losses.

+Other work

+In 2002, McQuay performed guest vocals for Australian extreme metal band Sadistik Exekution on the Fukk album.
+McQuay's vocals are heard in the song "Organised Sadistik Abuse".

 Death

 McQuay died at aged 55 on 5 December 2005 in the Allamanda Private Hospital on the Gold Coast.
 The cause was confirmed as a heart attack resulting from a staph infection.